AlgyJr/ios_guides/Container-View-Controllers.md

 }
 ```

-Notice that we instiated our `MenuViewController` by calling
+Notice that we instantiated our `MenuViewController` by calling
 [`initWithNibName`][initwithnibname].
 We can also load in other view
 controllers (say the items in our menu) this way.
 Since this was a demo
-app we just instatiated the child view controllers as instances of
+app we just instantiated the child view controllers as instances of
 `UIViewController`.
-If we had needed to load instatiate a view
+If we had needed to instantiate a view
 controller from the storyboard we could have done something like this

 ```swift